Cuttyhunk Plein Air

 3:45pm: Board the ferry to return to New Bedford

-5:00pm: Arrive back at State Pier 3, New Bedford
+5:00pm: Arrive back at State Pier, New Bedford

 As in previous years, we appreciate Jim and Molly Conway’s donation of the Spirit of Cuttyhunk Purchase Prize Awards.
-For the second year in a row, Robert LeComte, Jr. owner/CEO of Riverside Art, Ltd., 1600 G.A.R.
-Hwy, Swansea, MA, has generously donated the $200 first place, $100 second place, and $50 third place prizes.
+We thank Robert LeComte, Jr., Owner/CEO of Riverside Art, Ltd., 1600 G.A.R.
+Hwy, Swansea, MA, who generously donated the $200 first place, $100 second place, and $50 third place prizes.
 We are grateful for their support of the arts community.
-Thank you also to Barry's Fine Wine & Spirits for donating wine for the "_ARTY!"
+Thank you also to Barry's Fine Wine & Spirits for donating wine, and to Sid Wainer/Chef's Warehouse for providing bites and snacks for the "_ARTY!" celebration.

 We are grateful for the ongoing support of the Island community.
 Special thanks to the many island ambassadors and volunteers who make this event possible.